KEEPING IN TOUCH WITH THOSE WE CARE ABOUT

 Hi there,

 The quilt I have just finished was made for my brother-in-laws 60th birthday.
 He lives in Geneva, Switzerland and also has a chalet in the mountains where I can visualise this quilt living.
-I finished it one hour before cutoff for the quilt hanging our local group put on which is where this photo was taken with Husband Dear.
-I hope Reudi thinks of us when he uses it even though we are on the other side of the world.

 I am a proud member of Bay Quilters, a local group with over 120 members.
 We meet once a month at the Library Complex in Reserve Road, Beaumaris and have a wonderful day enjoying the company of like-minded women.
 We all enjoy 'Show and Tell', guest speakers, a wonderful library, a Trading Table, morning teas and lunches.